-Growing from seed, taking cuttings, and dividing plants is not rocket science, anyone can do it and the beauty is you can then increase the stock in your garden at no or very little cost.
+Growing from seed, taking cuttings, and dividing plants is not rocket science.
+Anyone can do it and the beauty is that you can increase the stock in your garden at no or very little cost.

 If you really get into it, and I´m sure you will once your first cuttings strike or your first sowing of seeds appear and flourish, then you can start swapping with friends or even sell some.

-Of course producing your own plants does take time, but the whole point of this page is to save you money and growing your own plants will save you a fortune.
+Of course, producing your own plants does take time, but the whole point of this article is to save you money and growing your own plants will save you a fortune.

 Looking For Bargains When Buying Plants

-If you are looking for an instant garden, if such a thing does indeed exist...I´ve been gardening for 20 odd years and still haven´t managed one!!
-Then you need to buy large specimens to fill it, this is expensive, and it´s amazing how much bare soil you still have showing even when you have been out and spent an absolute fortune on plants.
+If you are looking for an instant garden (if such a thing does indeed exist...I´ve been gardening for 20 odd years and still haven´t managed one!), then you need to buy large specimens to fill it.
+This is expensive, and it´s amazing how much bare soil you will still have showing even when you have been out and spent an absolute fortune on plants.

 Mighty Oak´s From Little Acorns Grow